Dynamic Mode Decomposition of Control-Affine Nonlinear Systems using Discrete Control Liouville Operators: Introduction

 \section{Introduction}

-This paper presents a novel method to predict the behavior of a \textit{discrete-time}, control-affine nonlinear dynamical system under a given feedback law.
-Using the feedback law, we can formulate an approximate representation of the closed-loop dynamics as an infinite-dimensional linear operator over a Hilbert space of functions.
-This effort is inspired by the method first developed in \cite{SCC.Rosenfeld.Kamalapurkar2021}, which presents an algorithm for predicting the response of a \textit{continuous-time} dynamical system under a known feedback law.
+\IEEEPARstart{I}{n} this paper, a novel representation of discrete-time control-affine nonlinear systems as infinite-dimensional linear operators over reproducing kernel Hilbert spaces (RKHSs) is introduced.
+This effort is inspired by the method first developed in \cite{SCC.Rosenfeld.Kamalapurkar2021}, which introduced similar operator representations for \textit{continuous-time} dynamical systems.
 The idea of representing a nonlinear system as an infinite-dimensional linear operator in Hilbert space was first put forth by B.O.
 Koopman in \cite{SCC.Koopman1931} and the resulting composition operator is aptly known as the Koopman operator.
 This higher-dimensional space is typically referred to as the \textit{feature space} or \textit{lifted space} and the Koopman operator acts as a composition operator on the lifted space.
-In recent years, dynamic mode decomposition (DMD) and other data-driven methods have seen a resurgence due to the abundance of data and increased computational power \cite{SCC.Kutz.Brunton.ea2016}.
+In recent years, dynamic mode decomposition (DMD) and other data-driven methods have seen a resurgence due to the abundance of data and increased the availability of computational power \cite{SCC.Kutz.Brunton.ea2016}.
 An example of the application of DMD can be seen in the fluid mechanics community, where modal decomposition of fluid flows is accomplished \cite{SCC.Schmid2010}, \cite{SCC.Mezic2013}.
 In a more general sense, DMD is intimately connected to the Koopman operator as DMD is one method used to approximate the Koopman operator associated with the dynamical system \cite{SCC.Mezic2013}, \cite{SCC.Tu.Rowley.ea2014a}.